gulfamh1999-afk/qube-quantum/README.md

 - **Robust Generalization:** Successfully aligned multi-sample manifolds with a final dataset loss of **0.0005**.
 - **Advanced Ansatz:** Implements a localized RY+RZ variational layer with Z-Observable expectation mapping for maximum expressivity.

 ---

+##Hardware Benchmark **(IBM Quantum Validation)**

+Qube Quantum Engine has been validated on real-world superconducting quantum hardware using the IBM Quantum Platform (Heron-class processors) acheiving an elite 98.23% Stability Score.
+Verified on **April 3, 2026**

+Average Hardware Fidelity: **98.23%**
+- Verified across ibm_fez, ibm_kingston, and ibm_marrakesh backends.

+  *Navigate to benchmarks for more details.
+---

 ## License